Veneno (film)

 Veneno: Primera caída – El relámpago de Jack ("Veneno: First Fall — Jack's Lightning-Bolt") is a 2018 sports biopic about the Dominican Republic wrestler Jack Veneno.
 Directed by Tabaré Blanchard and starring Manny Pérez, it is the first part of a planned trilogy.

 Synopsis

 In the modern day, an uninterested journalist interviews the aged former wrestler and politician Jack Veneno.

 In the 1950s, Rafael Antonio Sánchez grows up in poverty in the Dominican Republic under the Trujillo dictatorship.
-After seeing a film starring the luchador El Santo, he and his friend José Manuel Guzmán Marte, a police officer's son, dream of becoming professional wrestlers.
+After seeing a film starring the legend professional wrestler El Santo, he and his friend José Manuel Guzmán Marte, a police officer's son, dream of becoming professional wrestlers.
 They both find success, under the names of "Jack Veneno" and "Relámpago Hernández" respectively, but fighting tests their friendship.

 Production

 The Veneno trilogy is one of the largest native Dominican Republic productions.

 Some liberties were taken with the story; for example, in reality Veneno first saw El Santo at a Ciudad Trujillo cinema with his father, but in the film this was moved to a travelling circus in the town of San José de Ocoa where he spent his earliest years.